GreyCloudDev/AWS-Resume/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

-For inspiration, images and code snippets used in the creation of this blog website.
+For inspiration, images and code snippets used in the creation of this site.

 <!-- MARKDOWN LINKS & IMAGES -->